systemseed/stepbystep/README.md

 Step By Step is a Drupal distribution for an evidence based support program for people with depression and stress.

+## User documentation

+User documentation can be found in the [`docs/`](https://github.com/systemseed/who-stepbystep/tree/9.x/docs) folder.

 ## Installation

 ### Requirements